JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

 ## Map Functions as Controls

 Imagine you want to generate a list of stimuli, controlling for a value of similarity to the match null.
 This would be very difficult using the `control_for()` function.
-The problem is that the similarity value would need to be calculated multiple times, relative each word currently being used as a match null.
+The problem is that the similarity values would need to be calculated *n* times, relative each word currently being used as a match null.
 The `control_for_map()` function tells LexOPS to recalculate the value to use as a control on each iteration of the `generate()` function, relative to a value associated with the string currently selected as a match null.

 ### Orthographic Similarity

-Here is an example, using `control_for_map()` to match by orthographic Levenshtein distance from the match null (calculated using the `vwr` package).
+Here is an example, using `control_for_map()` to control for orthographic Levenshtein distance from the match null (calculated using the `vwr` package).
 This means that each string will be a distance of between 0 and 3 character insertions, deletions or replacements from the word used as the match null.

 ```r